|Elliott Sound Products||Morse Code|

 The first question that many people will ask is likely to be ' .-- - ..-. ', which is Morse code for 'WTF'.
 Before you scoff, it should be remembered (or become known to those too young to remember) that Morse code signalled the birth of electronic messaging.
 The 'electric telegraph' was the first system that allowed people to communicate over long distances, by pressing a key in a sequence of 'dots' and 'dashes' (commonly referred to as 'dit' and dah' respectively).

-Earlier systems, such as semaphores (flags used in particular sequences to pass messages), flag signals (e.g. flaghoist), smoke signals, bonfires or drums all suffered from environmental influence.
+Earlier systems, such as semaphores (flags used in particular patterns and sequences to pass messages), flag signals (e.g. flaghoist), smoke signals, bonfires or drums all suffered from environmental influence.
 Visual systems were affected by line-of-sight and weather conditions (fog, rain, etc.) and audible methods were limited by the propagation conditions prevailing at the time (wind, atmospheric 'inversion' layers, background noise, etc.).
 All had limited range, requiring relay stations at regular intervals where the message could be received and re-transmitted.
 As you would expect, the requirement for re-transmission could easily introduce errors.
 The word 'telegraph' was coined in 1792 from the Greek, tele, afar, and graphos, a writer (Concise Oxford Dictionary).

 Morse code and the Morse telegraph system were by no means the first methods used for telegraphy.
 Visual and audible systems existed from ancient Greek times and probably long before, and mechanical semaphore telegraph stations were used in France in the late 1700s.
 Electrical experiments were conducted as early as 1747 [ 11 ], with a telegraph system developed in 1774 using pith balls, 24 conductors and high voltages.
 There were many other attempts as well, but it would be folly to even try to list them all.
 The above reference (amongst many of the others cited here) does cover quite a few of these early attempts, as well as a great deal of historical information.